ejarocki/Flatiron_Phase4_Project/README.md

 As a team we worked to do a time series analysis for 5 separate regions accross the United States.
 We tested for stationarity by conducting an AD-Fuller test to determine which modeling technique would be the most beneficial for each specific region.
 Our models are represented as Model A, B, C, D, and E.

 ## Navigating the Repository
-All data used in this project can be found in the file Each model was coded individually and then compiled into the master notebook.
-John completed Model A and D. Samira completed Model B and E. Elijah completed model C.
+All separate model notebooks for this project  can be found in the folder labeled [drafts](https://github.com/soohojp/Phase4_Project/tree/main/time-series/drafts) Each model was coded individually and then compiled into the [master notebook](https://github.com/soohojp/Phase4_Project/blob/main/time-series/Final_Notebook_compiled_1stdraft.ipynb) John completed Model A and D. Samira completed Model B and E. Elijah completed model C. All images used in this README.md can be found in the [photos](https://github.com/soohojp/Phase4_Project/tree/main/time-series/photos) folder where each forecast is plotted and can be viewed individually.

-[Goal 1](https://github.com/soohojp/Phase-1-Project-Best-Team-/blob/main/Untitled%20copy.ipynb), Nick for [Goal 2](https://github.com/soohojp/Phase-1-Project-Best-Team-/blob/main/goal_2_nick_w.ipynb), and Ilene for [Goal 3](https://github.com/soohojp/Phase-1-Project-Best-Team-/blob/main/Data%20set%20cleaning%20-%20ilene.ipynb).
-These separate files were then joined into the [`master_dataset_final.ipynb`](https://github.com/soohojp/Phase-1-Project-Best-Team-/blob/main/master_dataset.ipynb).
-All images used in this README.md can be found in the [`pictures/`](https://github.com/soohojp/Phase-1-Project-Best-Team-/tree/main/pictures) folder seperated by who utilized them for which goal.

 # Business Understanding and Stakeholder